orb-lang/espalier/doc/md/peg/metis.md

 ### FIX\_POINT

 If we see a name twice with no changes that *should* be it\.
+So far, so good\.

 ```lua
 local FIX_POINT = 1